Curvature Measures of Pseudo-Riemannian Manifolds: Introduction

 \subsection{Acknowledgements}

-We would like to thank Bo'az Klartag for his insightful input on distributional integrals.
-This work was partially done at the University of Toronto during D.F.'s term as Coxeter Assistant Professor, which we gratefully acknowledge.
+We would like to thank Bo'az Klartag for his insightful input on distributional integrals, and the referee for numerous valuable comments.
+This work was partially done during D.F.'s term at the University of Toronto as Coxeter Assistant Professor, as well as a CRM-ISM postdoctoral fellow in Montreal, which we gratefully acknowledge.